Spofford/biz-vision/README.md

 Since its start, the leadership of Spofford Design sought to create a design-led organization, which we understand as synonymous with being a learning-led organization.
 Everyone involved in Spofford seeks to both listen and teach (with equal passion).
 Documentation plays a crucial role in this generative give and take.
 This document is Spofford's vision for its future and strategy for the present which we make public.
 This a living document that we update quarterly, documenting our most recent learning and slowly generating a narrative through iteration.

-Welcome to Spofford Design, and please feel free to comment or email any questions to adam.h@spofforddesign.com.
+Welcome to Spofford Design, and please feel free to comment or email any questions to info@spofforddesign.com.

 # About This Version
 This is the inaugural version of Spofford's Business Plan and Vision Document.
 The training wheels are still on a bit as we figure out the best ways to communicate what we do, what we will do, and what we've done.
 We will release a new version in April that describes the results of our experimentation and what we've learned by connecting with people.
-If there's something missing that you'd like to learn more about, please email adam.h@spofforddesign.com.

 # Sections
 * [Executive Summary](./executive-summary.md)